Graduate Awards and Awardees

 Sandia Casino Responsible Gaming Scholarships

 The aim of this scholarship is to increase awareness of and treatment for problem gaming by supporting a psychology graduate student who works in the area of addictions.
 Though the scholarship is available for and applicable to ALL addictions work, preference will be given to students working in the area of gambling addiction (either research or clinical work).
-Past recipients of this award will be given preference for this year’s awards, as will students who attended the March 2019 Sandia Responsible Gaming conference.
-Preference will also be given to students who have financial need during the summer of 2020 and to students who plan to get nationally certified as a problem gaming counselor.
-A total of 5 scholarships, each worth $2,500, are available to be awarded this year.
+A total of 10 scholarships, each worth $5,000, were awarded this year.

 This fund has been established by Sandia Resort and Casino.
 Sandia Resort and Casino is committed to being a leader in providing compulsive gambling services in New Mexico.
 One of their goals is to provide students, who at any point in their respective careers may come in contact with someone who is suffering from gambling addiction, the ability to have access to available resources.
 Sandia Resort and Casino would like to help build for the future by having students become familiar with compulsive gambling and the training and certification opportunities available to them.